-There's something to be said about fire-roasted eggplant (or brinjal or aubergine, whatever you choose to call it).
-I am an eggplant enthusiast, so give it to me in any form and I will at least try it without any bias.
-But for those of you who can't muster the same enthusiasm for this purple veggie, I frankly suggest trying this baingan bharta recipe of mine.
-It's made using very common ingredients, but what makes it intensely flavourful and far from meh is the roasting over an open fire.
-The smoky smell and taste is to die for!
+But for those of you who can't muster the same enthusiasm for this purple veggie, I frankly suggest trying this baingan bharta recipe.
+It is made using very common ingredients, but what makes the dish intensely flavourful and far from meh is roasting the eggplant over an open fire (or in my case, an electric hob) until the skins are charred and the eggplants are cooked through and soft.

 Ingredients